 - University College London

-These are the top 5 universities in the UK and for the first time three students have been offered places to study medicine and dentistry.
+These are 4 of the top 5 universities in the UK.
 All this is a result of the opportunities these students have taken since they started at Hertswood in year 7, the choices they made at the different stages of their education and hard work.

 - Geography or History

 At Hertswood we are committed to ensuring that students leave school with the same qualifications at the same standards that students from other schools have.
 This means that the life chances of Hertswood students are at least as good if not better than other students.

 The range of choices available in our curriculum remains broad.
 As well as the core subjects, students will be able to follow BTEC (vocational) and GCSE courses.
 There are opportunities in the visual and performing arts, design technology and a variety of new subjects like business and psychology.
 Whichever direction you would like to take in future there are appropriate subjects for you, if you are not sure which is right for you please ask.

 All students will study the core subjects of English (Literature and Language), Mathematics, Double or Triple Science and Core PE.
 In addition to this you will have some decisions to make:

 - French or Spanish (based on what you have studied in years 7 and 8)